jetstack/tally/README.md

 Every time `tally` runs it will check for a new version of the database and pull it down if it finds one.

+The database currently includes repository information for these package types:

+- NPM
+- Go
+- Maven
+- PyPI
+- Cargo